Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Related Work

 Adversarial attacks manipulate machine learning models by introducing carefully crafted perturbations to input data.
-The goal is to cause misclassification of data that belong to a specific class (targeted) or any class (untargeted).
+The goal is to cause misclassification of data that belong to either a specific class or any class.
 Adversarial attacks can also be classified based on the level of knowledge that the attacker has about the machine learning model into three categories: white-box, grey-box, and black-box attacks~\cite{chen2020survey}.
 In a white-box attack, the attacker has full access to the model architecture and parameters, prediction results, and even gradient information during training.
 With this knowledge, the attacker can generate highly effective adversarial samples.
 In a grey-box attack, the attacker has only partial knowledge of the model, such as limited access to the model architecture or a subset of model parameters.
 In a black-box attack, the attacker has no information about the model; it has only query access to the model~\cite{sun2022adversarial}, \textit{i.e.} it can observe the model's output for a given input.
-This query access is often used to train a surrogate model to perform the attack.
+This query access is used to train a surrogate model to perform the attack.

 Adversarial attacks can be performed at training time (poisoning attacks) and at test time (evasion attacks).
-Evasion attacks, such as FGSM~\cite{goodfellow2014explaining}, BIM~\cite{kurakin2016adversarial}, PGD~\cite{madry2017towards} and CW~\cite{carlini2017towards}, mislead a trained model by modifying certain features in the input data.
+Evasion attacks, such as FGSM~\cite{goodfellow2014explaining} and PGD~\cite{madry2017towards}, mislead a trained model by modifying certain features in the input data.
 Graph-based evasion attacks, such as GradArgmax~\cite{dai2018adversarial}, may also alter links in the underlying graph based on gradient information from a surrogate model to deceive the classifier.
-Since it is easier to safeguard the training data and ensure that the graph structure used for classification remains intact, this work focuses on evasion attacks that add perturbations to sensor readings only.
-In particular, we propose a constrained PGD-based evasion attack tailored for anomaly detection, under the grey-box assumption, i.e. the attacker knows the graph structure of the GNN model used for anomaly detection.
+We focus on evasion attacks that add perturbations to sensor readings only (no changes to graph structure) as these attacks are more applicable to sensor networks.
+In particular, we propose a constrained PGD-based evasion attack tailored for anomaly detection in sensor networks, under the grey-box assumption, i.e. the attacker knows the graph structure of the GNN model used for anomaly detection.